TeroJii/shiny-test-apps/README.md

 # shiny-test-apps

-A playground repo for testing different Shiny functionality
+A playground repo for testing out different aspects of Shiny functionality.